interledgerjs/settlement-core/README.md

 run().catch(err => console.error(err))
 ```

 The `startServer` function should also be provided a database (Settlement Core currently supports Redis and a simple in-memory store) and configuration options to connect to the connector.
-It returns a Promise exposing hooks to shutdown the settlement engine server.
+Here's the type signature of the `startServer` function:

 ```typescript
 type StartServer = (